 Highly intelligent women are emotionally intelligent.
 They understand people, their motivations and emotions as well as theirs.

 9. They play hard

 They do things they derive pleasure in.
-They find time to enjoy their hobbies and try to strike a balance between their work and social life.
+They find time to enjoy their hobbies and try to balance their work and social life.

 10. They give back

-They are either volunteering somewhere or giving their resources to the volunteers or just helping someone in need of assistance around them.
+They are either volunteering somewhere or giving their resources to the volunteers or just helping someone in need of help around them.

 They are not self-absorbed or think that the world revolves around them.

 Highly intelligent women are not necessarily the wealthiest, but they give back to others within their capacity, which doesn’t have to be monetary.

 Now, it is important to note that there are exceptions to every rule, and this list is not exhaustive.